dexgs/user_sites/README.md

 ### Server-Side Rendering
 Placing an executable called ``index_executable`` into a directory will cause the server to run that executable and relay its output over the web when that directory is accessed.
-The command will be passed 2 arguments.
-The first will be the path that was accessed and the second (currently unsupported, but coming soon) will be the query string from the request.
+The command will be passed the path that was accessed as an argument.
+The contents of the query string will be available to the program as environment variables.

+### Handle POST Requests
+This is similar to the server-side rendering feature.
+Put an executable called ``form_executable`` at a location to handle POST requests.
+The program will be passed the path to which the POST was made as an argument and will have access to the form data.
+If the form was URL encoded, its values will be available as environment variables.
+If the form was plaintext, it will be passed in as the second argument.
+If the form was multipart, it will be sent to the program's stdin.

 ### Auto-Indexed Directories
 If a directory is accessed and it contains neither an ``index.html`` file nor an